It also relates to our use of any personal information you provide to us online, on mobile or on the Red Button service.

 7. Will the BBC share my personal information with anyone else?

 We will keep your information confidential except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies) or as described in section 8 below.
 Generally, we will only use your information within the BBC.
-However, sometimes the BBC uses third parties to process your information on our behalf.
+However, sometimes the BBC uses third parties to process your information on our behalf, for example to provide services or analysis.
 The BBC requires these third parties to comply strictly with its instructions and the BBC requires that they do not use your personal information for their own business purposes, unless you have explicitly consented to the use of your personal information in this way.

 8. Offensive or inappropriate content on BBC websites